Dženis Burnić: Karlsruher SC

 In July, Burnić switched to Karlsruher SC on a one-year contract.
 He made his competitive debut for the squad on 29 July against VfL Osnabrück and managed to score a goal, ensuring the triumph for his team.

 In April 2024, he signed a new multi-year deal with Karlsruher SC.

+Later stage of career

+In September 2026, Burnić joined Greek side Volos.

 International career

 Despite representing Germany at all youth levels, Burnić decided to play for Bosnia and Herzegovina at the senior level.

 In May 2024, his request to change sports citizenship from German to Bosnian was approved by FIFA.
 Later that month, he received his first senior call up, for friendly games against England and Italy.
 He debuted against the former on 3 June.

+In June 2026, Burnić was named in Bosnia and Herzegovina's squad for the 2026 FIFA World Cup.
+He made his tournament debut in the opening group match against Canada on 12 June.

 Personal life

+Burnić married his long-time girlfriend Danijela in June 2023.
+Together they have a son.

-Burnić is a practising Muslim; together with international teammates Ermedin Demirović, Jusuf Gazibegović, Haris Tabaković, Nihad Mujakić, Haris Hajradinović, Sead Kolašinac, Enver Kulašin, Nail Omerović, Benjamin Tahirović, Osman Hadžikić and Ermin Bičakčić he visited a mosque in Ilidža during the national team's concentration.
+He is a practising Muslim; together with international teammates Amar Dedić, Ermedin Demirović and Tarik Muharemović he visited a mosque in Sarajevo during the national team's concentration.